 Drupal 7 Path: admin/config/people/profile

-Drupal 6 Menu Location: Administer > User management > Profiles
+Drupal 6 Menu Location: Administer | User management | Profiles

 Drupal 6 Path: admin/user/profile

 Description: Allows you to add information to a user's profile page.
 Each field can be configured to control who has access to view the field.
 This allows sensitive information to be stored in a way that modules and themes cannot access the information.